StemVibrations/STEM/docs/API_definition.rst

     * *uvec_data["parameters"]* - the parameters of the vehicle model (can be any JSON serialisable data structure).
 This can be used to pass information regarding the vehicle model, such as stiffness, mass and damping parameters
     * *uvec_data["loads"]* - the loads at the wheels

-An example of a UVEC file can be found in the :ref:`tutorial3`.
+An example of the usage of a UVEC file can be found in the :ref:`tutorial3`.
+For further information about the UVEC please refer to `Vehicle Models <https://github.com/StemVibrations/vehicle_models>`_.

 .. _umat: